Obesity is a worldwide epidemic. Fortunately, you don't have to be part of it.

 All this comes as cold comfort to those of us caught in the pincers of our illness and our meds.
 Depression sends many of us into the warm embrace of ice cream and chocolate while our meds can amount to hot fudge sundaes in pill form with none of the pleasures.
 Weight management obviously needs to be regarded as a lifetime task - eating the right foods and getting plenty of exercise, while setting realistic goals.

-Setting realistic goals may mean that aiming for a Rubenesque ideal is okay for now.
+Setting realistic goals may mean that aiming for a Rubenesque ideal is okay.
 Trying to accomplish too much too soon is counterproductive and will only lead to disappointment.

 The BMI is also blind to body type.
 Ectomorphs - with light bones, slight muscles, and long limbs (such as marathon runners) are not going to turn into mesomorphic Tarzans - with large bones, broad chest, and well-defined muscles - simply by gulping down protein drinks and going to the gym.
 Likewise, medical science has yet to find a way for endomorphic Santas to stretch their soft round, short-limbed bodies into a mesomorphic or ecto-meso ideal.